kaansoral/adventureland/README.md

 * CODE runs in an IFrame, feel free to interact with **parent**
 * You are free to inspect the client game code
 * You can freely emulate a regular player
-* Please don't use the hinder other players or the server
+* Please don't use the CODE to hinder other players or the server
 * You should be safe as long as the interval is 250ms

 ### Character / Players / Monsters